Meghanatedla/4x4_Multiplier/PRE_LAYOUT/README.md

     <file name>.cir
 ```

->Note: The python script in the `MULTIPLIER` folder is to print the values of leakage currents into a text file for all possible input comminations.
+>Note: The python script in the `MULTIPLIER` folder is to print the values of leakage currents into a text file for all possible input combinations.